-How much does a burial cost?
+How much does a burial cost in the UK?

 Several things affect the overall price of a burial.
 These are: